reTHINK-project/dev-runtime-nodejs/README.md

 - Used to load and activate Hyperties

 ####``demo.js`` :(in folder Demo/)
-- Loads Runtimecore, Hyeprty,and the ProtoStub from the toolkit
+- Loads Runtime-Core, Hyeprty,and the ProtoStub from the toolkit
 - Starts demo `NodeHyperty` like in [#Dev-toolkit](https://github.com/reTHINK-project/dev-hyperty-toolkit) demo.

 ###2.2  Hyperty running in same context as the Runtime Node: